 Have a good understanding of the type and structure of your soils.
 Plants need differing conditions, and knowing what you have allows you to make a better choice.

-You can improve or change a particular aspect of grounds, but it won’t be practical to replace all the topsoil.
-Based on the types of soils, you can choose plants which thrive in that soil condition.
+You can improve or change a particular aspect of the grounds, but it won’t be practical to replace all the topsoil.
+Based on the types of soils, you can choose plants that thrive in that soil condition.